VictorKabata/KIBU-OLX/README.md

 # KIBU-OLX

-An android application to help students of Kibabii University in buying cheap items at an affordable price, also they can sell those items at their comfort zones by just a click of a button. 🚲 🛏️ 🖥️ 💻 📱 ⌨️ 🪑 🍻 🪣 👕 👖 👔 👞 👟 🧤 🧢 👜 💼 🎒 🧳 🗑️ 📗 🍴 🍽️ 🔪
+An android application to help students of Kibabii University in buying cheap products at an affordable price, also they can sell those products at their comfort zones by just a click of a button. 🚲 🛏️ 🖥️ 💻 📱 ⌨️ 🪑 🍻 🪣 👕 👖 👔 👞 👟 🧤 🧢 👜 💼 🎒 🧳 🗑️ 📗 🍴 🍽️ 🔪

 Min Api Level : 21 [Supports Over 87% Devices ](https://developer.android.com/about/dashboards)